-When removing or dismantling a asbestos roof the most common way for asbestos fibres to enter the body is through breathing.
+When removing or dismantling an asbestos roof the most common way for asbestos fibers to enter the body is through breathing.

 Once they are trapped in the body, the fibers can cause serious health problems.

-The HSE are currently running a ‘Beware Asbestos’ campaign until March.
+The HSE is currently running a ‘Beware Asbestos’ campaign until March.

 There aim to encourage safe working practices amongst workers most at risk from asbestos.

 Statistics show that Asbestos kills around 5000 workers each year, whilst 20 tradesmen die each week as a result of past exposure.